Havana 3am

 Havana 3am was a British-American rock supergroup formed in 1986 by singer/guitarist Nigel Dixon (previously of the band Whirlwind), guitarist Gary Myrick, and bassist Paul Simonon (previously of the Clash).
 The band also included Travis Williams, a drummer whom they later found by a newspaper announcement.
 The band's name was taken from the title of a 1956 album by Pérez Prado.
-The band's music incorporated elements of rockabilly, Latin and reggae influences.
+Havana 3am's music incorporated elements of rockabilly, Latin and reggae influences.

 The band eventually signed a worldwide record deal with I.R.S.
 Records, then travelled to Japan to record with audio engineer Masahiko Yamazaki at a studio in Tokyo.
 Their self-titled album, released in 1991, received mixed reviews and contained the single "Reach the Rock", which was a minor radio hit in certain markets.

 Following Dixon's death in April 1993, Simonon left the group and continued his career in visual art.
-Myrick, now both lead vocalist and sole guitarist, assembled a new band with Jamie Chez (formerly of Ta Mara and the Seen) and Tom Felicetta.
-The trio, calling themselves Gary Myrick & Havana 3am, released one more album in 1996, but it was less successful and the band broke up shortly thereafter.
+Myrick, now both lead vocalist and sole guitarist, assembled a new line-up with Jamie Chez (formerly of Ta Mara and the Seen) and Tom Felicetta.
+The trio, calling themselves Gary Myrick & Havana 3am, released one more album in 1996, but it was less successful and they broke up shortly thereafter.